-Beginning this year, all entrants must preregister online at http://bit.ly/eldenmurray2015 between January 1 and January 19.
+All entrants must preregister online at http://bit.ly/eldenmurray2016 between January 1 and January 19.
 Work that has not been preregistered via this form by January 19 will not be accepted at drop-off.
-If you need assistance with the form, please contact email@example.com or visit Howe Library.
+If you need assistance with the form, please contact firstname.lastname@example.org or visit Howe Library.

 1) All entrants must be amateur (i.e., non-professional) photographers.
 "Amateur" is defined for these purposes by the photographer, but the final decision will be made by the Elden Murray administration.
 Please understand we are working hard for amateurs to be able to compete against other amateurs.

 2) All work must be by the artist.
 Specifically, the exposure which forms the basis of the print must have been made, but need not have been printed, by the artist.

 3) Further manipulations of the print, if any, must have been made by the artist.

 4) A maximum of two works will be accepted from each person.
 Each entrant may submit photographs in any category.